Aston Shakespeare F.C.: History

+Brief prominence

 1887–88 proved to be the club's high water mark in competitions.
-For the only time in its history, the club played the FA Cup, having had an entry for the 1886–87 competition refused after it was posted too late.
+For the only time in its history, the club played in the main rounds of the FA Cup, having had an entry for the 1886–87 competition refused after it was posted too late.
 In the first round, the club was drawn to play Burton Wanderers, but a sign of the club's difficulties was shown by the crowd being a mere 1,500; at the same stage, 2,000 were at Small Heath, 3,000 at Oldbury Town, and nearly 5,000 at Walsall Town.
 The Shakespearians were two goals to the good at half-time, but lost 3–2 thanks to two late goals.

 However, following a protest, the Football Association ordered the match to be replayed; the FA upheld 16 separate protests at the same stage over the eligibility of players.
 Rather than return to Aston Cross, the Wanderers scratched from the competition, and played a more lucrative friendly against Derby St Luke's instead.
 The Bards therefore arranged a friendly with Sutton Coldfield, which was a typically "rough" Shakespeare game.
 In the second round, the club was drawn away at Wolverhampton Wanderers, and despite the Wolves being reduced to 10 men for the second half, Shakespeare went out by three goals to nil.

 The club also had its best run in the Birmingham Senior Cup that season, reaching the third round (last 16), where it lost 3–0 at West Bromwich Albion.
 In the Dudley Charity Cup, the club recorded a remarkable 4–1 win over Walsall Town in the second round, the Garvey brothers ("Bat" and William) scoring three of the goals; the result was considered instrumental in driving Town to merge with Walsall Swifts.
 In the third round, Shakespeare lost 4–1 at Great Bridge Unity.

+At the end of 1887, the club gained its only honour, beating Bloxwich Strollers 3–1 in the final of the Jubilee Cup - a competition for Junior clubs in the Midlands, to celebrate the golden anniversary of the reign of Queen Victoria - at Aston Cross.